 At the start of the new group(#1030) EDP epoch, the new anonymization parameters are used to anonymize the selected OTA fields of all new(#1175) individual frames transmitted during the epoch(#1355).

-To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for a dot11EpochStartTimeMargin before the start of new epoch.
+To account for clock drifts, the CPE non-AP MLD and CPE AP MLD shall begin to accept individually addressed frames that use the new anonymization parameters for a dot11EpochStartTimeMargin before the start of the (#1356) new epoch.
 The CPE non-AP MLD and CPE AP MLD shall accept individually addressed frames with the old anonymization parameters for dot11EpochTransitionTime after the start of the new epoch.
 The rules of 10.71.2.1 (Introduction) apply for frame retransmissions and acknowledgments.

 The OTA values(#1358) of the individually addressed frames are obtained(#1358) as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions) and 10.71.5 (MAC header anonymization and receiving functions).